Ay-slim/alx-low_level_programming/0x08-recursion/README.md

 1-print_rev_recursion.c: Write a function that prints a string in reverse.

 2-strlen_recursion.c: Write a function that returns the length of a string.

+3-factorial.c: Write a function that returns the factorial of a given number.
+Prototype: int factorial(int n);
+If n is lower than 0, the function should return -1 to indicate an error Factorial of 0 is 1